4 Healthy Ways to Cook Plantains

 Because plantains have less sugar and more starch than regular bananas, they are generally cooked before they are consumed.
 Although I know some people who eat them raw, this is usually not a good practice because they're harder to digest.

 How to Tell When a Plantain Is Ripe

 When cooking plantains, it's important to be able to identify whether it is ripe.
 The color of the skin should be your guide.

 - Green = Unripe.
 Unripe plantains are usually green.
 They are less sweet, more firm, and more difficult to peel.
 They are also said to contain high levels of iron.
 Unripe plantains are sometimes used as a meat substitute in West African cuisine.
 They are great for making chips and/or patties (they are first mashed and then fried).

 - Yellow or Yellow-Brown = Ripe.
 Ripe plantains are usually yellow or yellow-brown.
 Compared to unripe plantains, ripe ones are sweeter, easier to peel, easier to slice, and not as firm.

 1. How to Boil Plantains

-These will likely taste a bit like a sweet potato.
-You can use these as a substitute in some soup recipes that call for potatoes.
-Leaving the skin on helps the fruit retain most of its nutrients and also helps keep it from getting soggy.
-These also taste great with scrambled eggs and/or tossed into a stew.
+- Leaving the skin on while boiling helps the fruit retain most of its nutrients and also helps keep it from getting soggy.

 2. How to Fry Plantains

-- Vegetable oil (whatever taste you prefer best)
+- Vegetable oil (whichever type you prefer)